ben-j-c/verilog2factorio/README.md

 It takes ~5 minutes to boot up and get your environment ready.
 Once it boots fully you can follow your preferred mode of usage.

-## After environment is ready
+## Mode of usage

-Once you have your local docker dev-container, you can create a new lua file and run it by clicking "Run and Debug" > "Current lua file."
-This should cause the rust code to be compiled for the first time.
-So long as you dont update or modify, this is a one time cost.
+Once you have your environment running, you can create a new lua file and run it by clicking `"Run and Debug" > "Current lua file"`.
+This will cause the project to compile, so the first run may take ~30 seconds to start.

+Subsequent runs should start instantly.

-## Bare Metal
+# Bare Metal
+An alternative to docker is to just setup the software manually.

 To install the dependencies, run
 ```bash
 sudo apt install metis lua5.4 liblua5.4-0 liblua5.4-dev pkg-config gperf build-essential bison flex libreadline-dev gawk tcl-dev libffi-dev git graphviz xdot pkg-config python3 libboost-system-dev libboost-python-dev libboost-filesystem-dev zlib1g-dev